stanford-rc/farmshare-docs/docs/software.md

 ### pip

 `pip` is available as a module on FarmShare.
-You will need to use the [`--user`](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-to-the-user-site) flag which places the package installation under your $HOME directory.
+You will need to use the [`--user`](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-to-the-user-site) flag which places the package installation in your $HOME directory.

 The example below shows how to install `pandas`: